Abeona Therapeutics Inc. (ABEO): These Numbers Show Where NASDAQ:ABEO Stock Is Going Next

-Abeona Therapeutics Inc. (NASDAQ: ABEO) is 49.04% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $3.79 in the current 52-week trading range.
+Abeona Therapeutics Inc. (NASDAQ: ABEO) is 32.48% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $3.79 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ABEO stock was last observed hovering at around $2.42 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $5.00 for the next 12 months.
-It is also 70.75% off the consensus price target high of $8.00 offered by 3 analysts, but current levels are 41.5% higher than the price target low of $4.00 for the same period.
+The ABEO stock was last observed hovering at around $2.19 in the last trading session, with the day’s loss setting it -0.11%.

 The 2021 Backdoor Crypto Portfolio (free)